bkkaggle/blog/_posts/2021-01-07-my-remote-1a-waterloo-software-engineering-experience.md

 # application season and pre-university

-hi, my name is bilal and i'm a 1b student in the software engineering program at the university of waterloo. i applied to university like every other canadian kid born in 2002 around september of last year, filled out my OUAC application, spent a lot longer than i should have looking over my AIF, and finally finished the main part of all my university applications by early january, JIT for covid.
+hi, my name is bilal and i'm currently a 1b student in the software engineering program at the university of waterloo. a bit of pre-university backstory: i applied to university like every other canadian kid born in 2002 around september of last year, filled out my OUAC application, spent a lot longer than i should have looking over my AIF, and finally finished the main part of all my university applications by early january, JIT for covid.

 🥲

 thankfully covid didn't have as much of an effect on my application (at least compared to everyone applying this fall). i remember that the CCC went on pretty much like normal and that the Euclid math contest was effectively cancelled, and i was able to finish off the rest of my courses by mid april. this meant that I got to have a 4.5-ish month summer vacation before starting university in the fall, which was the longest amount of free time that i'm probably going to have for a pretty long time.
-I got my decision letters in early may (accepted to software engineering, rejected from CS), and enrolled into the software engineering program. having all this free time was pretty fun at the beginning, but to no one's surprise, i got bored and started counting down the days to when school would start ...
+I got my decision letters in early may (accepted to software engineering, rejected from CS), and enrolled into the software engineering program. having all this free time was pretty fun at the beginning, but to no one's surprise, i quickly got bored and started counting down the days to when school would start ...

 By early june-ish (i think), it was pretty obvious that covid really wasn't going to go away any time soon and that our 1A term would be online (1B is also online), which meant that there was no way i was going to move to waterloo in the middle of a pandemic (covid miller hall 👀).

 # meeting the cohort

-ok, so my whole experience over the last 4 months isn't _all_ doom-and-gloom, i had a lot of really amazing times with my cohort which really helped feeling a lot less isolated. in early may, i joined a discord server for software engineering 2025 students, which even in those early days was pretty active and had a really nice vibe to it.
+ok, so my whole experience over the last 4 months isn't _all_ doom-and-gloom, there were a lot of fun experiences with my cohort which really helped feeling a lot less isolated. in early may, i joined a discord server for software engineering 2025 students, which even in those early days was pretty active and had a really nice vibe to it.

 through the server, i got to get to know a lot of really nice, funny, and all-around awesome people (you know who you are!). i'm not too sure about this since i don't know a lot of people in my year who are in other programs, but our cohort feels special in a way as it really has developed this sense of community that i think really helped with the isolation of studying alone. there's this whole stereotype of waterloo students that i heard of coming in—especially those in cs or engineering—that i really haven't felt like i experienced while in SE.

-just to list a few of the things that my cohort did before school even started: there was a phase where we made a `#social-media` channel that ended up with everyone following everyone else's github profiles, a couple of students organized a mini hackathon in june, we also hosted weekly game nights and video calls, as well as a movie night once (the frequency of these events dropped pretty quickly once school started), and i remember that there was this SE party that a bunch of people hosted during orientation week. we also had a sticker+hoodie competition in june to design a software engineering class of '25 sweater and had the hoodies shipped out by september, through [softwears](https://softwears.ca/). idk about you, but imo our designs are pretty slick:
+just to list a few of the things that my cohort did before school even started: there was a phase where we made a `#social-media` channel that ended up with everyone following everyone else's github profiles, a couple of students organized a mini hackathon in june, we also hosted weekly game nights and video calls, as well as a movie night once (the frequency of these events dropped pretty quickly once school started), and i remember that there was this SE party that a bunch of people hosted during orientation week. we also had a sticker+hoodie competition in june to design a SE class of '25 sweater and had the hoodies shipped out by september, through [softwears](https://softwears.ca/). idk about you, but imo our designs are pretty slick:

 ![stickers](https://bilal2vec.github.io/blog/images/stickers.jpg)
 ![hoodie front](https://bilal2vec.github.io/blog/images/hoodie_front.png)